amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

                   (w-450,h)])
 ```

+![alt text][image4]

+To obtain the top-down or birds-eye-view of the road, the rectify binary image ("birds-eye view") for test1.jpg is shown as the above figure.

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.